Pixelikas/T-Rex-Runner/README.md

 # Chrome Dino
-A Chrome Dino runner clone game.<br>
+A Chrome Dino runner (clone) game.<br>
-The was developed using Construct 2 in 2019.
+The game was developed using Construct 2 in 2019.